High-protein meal plan for healthy eating

 Foods to eat

-- Dairy or Plant-Based Alternatives: Greek yogurt, cheese, and almond milk for calcium and protein.
+- Dairy or Alternatives: Greek yogurt or almond milk in moderation.

 ✅ Tip